 As is the case, Walt Whitman’s poems tend to get lengthy as they progress, whereas they are tightly managed in the beginning.
 This phenomenon is called anaphora as repetition keeps recurring.
-It is polar opposite of traditional poetry norms where verses controlled tightly in order to maintain the rhyming sequence.
-In case of Walt Whitman, he aspired to seek freedom of self-exploration and discovery, rising above conventional forms as a true American.
+It is the polar opposite of traditional poetry norms where verses controlled tightly in order to maintain the rhyming sequence.
+In the case of Walt Whitman, he aspired to seek freedom of self-exploration and discovery, rising above conventional forms like a true American.

-I Hear America Singing Analysis
+Analysis of I Hear America Singing

 I hear America singing, the varied carols I hear,